ElektraInitiative/libelektra/doc/tutorials/odbc-backend.md

 However, for now we use the `kdb mountOdbc` command.
 If you just type the command without additional arguments, you get some information about how the command works and which arguments are expected.

+> Only `system:/` and `user:/` namespaces are supported for ODBC mountpoints.

-To fully define a mountpoint for an ODBC data source, we need 11 arguments, 10 for defining the data source, and the last argument is the path where the mountpoint should be created in the KDB.
+To fully define a mountpoint for an ODBC data source, we need 12 arguments, 11 for defining the data source, and the last argument is the path where the mountpoint should be created in the KDB.

 The usage-message tells us which arguments are needed and in which order they must be given: